MicrosoftDocs/microsoft-salescopilot-docs/articles/m365-admin-setting.md

 # Turn off actionable banners in Microsoft 365 apps

-Some Sales app features run in Microsoft 365 app service apart from the Outlook add-in and Teams app.
+Some the Sales app features run in Microsoft 365 app service apart from the Outlook add-in and Teams app.
 These features are turned on by default.
 Tenant administrators can turn them off in the Microsoft 365 admin center.

 1. Sign in to the Microsoft 365 admin center with your tenant admin credentials.
 1. Select **Settings** > **Org settings**.